aadereiko/three-js-model/README.md

-# A model
+# A model track animation

 A tasks list:
-  - first
-  - second
-  - third
+  - to make a car move along a track